ethankoch4/unc_honor_thesis/honor_thesis_draft1.md

 		\vdots\ \ \ \ \ \ \ \vdots \ \ \ \ \ \ \  \vdots\\
 				\theta_{V,0},\ \dots,\ \theta_{V,s} \\
          \end{bmatrix}$$
-         where $s$ is the embedding size of the word vectors, chosen beforehand,
+         In the context of Word2Vec, $s$ is the embedding size of the word vectors, chosen beforehand, and $V$ is the number of unique words in the corpus.
 >2.
 Calculate the gradient of the loss function over the entirety of the training data set
 >$$
 >3.
 Subtract